johnnygreen/laravel-grunt/README.md

 </pre>

-###Put the assets folder in your Laravel application folder, put the tasks in your application/tasks folder
+###Put the assets folder and the new tasks in your Laravel application folder

 I assume you're on OSX with PHP 5.4… and you have node and npm installed.
 Node and NPM can easily be installed via nodejs.org.
 For PHP and other packages I use homebrew with the josegonzalez and homebrew-php taps added.